worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 }
 ```

 Components are written as functions that return objects of a specific format.
 Each component should have an `id`, and a list of components it depends on attached to the `require` attribute.
-Beyond that, components can have arbitrary attributes, which will be assigned to their parent object, and special functions which will be integrated into the game's [event loop](https://kaboomjs.com/#on).
+Beyond that, components can have arbitrary attributes, which will be assigned to their parent object, and special functions, which will be integrated into the game's [event loop](https://kaboomjs.com/#on).

-The only dependency for our component is `pos()`, as it will not work on an object without a position in the world.
-Through function arguments, we will allow customization of this component, in the form of specifying the gravity gun's range, hold distance and firepower.
+The only dependency for our component is `pos()`, as it will not work on an object that doesn't have a position in the world.
+Function arguments will allow us to customize this component, in the form of specifying the gravity gun's range, hold distance, and firepower.

 Let's add some custom attributes to our component, to help us aim and fire the gravity gun.
 Expand your component code to match the following: